 “I’d love to keep on wrestling forever,” admits The Rayman, “but injuries really pile up.
 My spinal column, nerves in my lumbar region, and knees are too beat up now.
 I even use a cane in the shower.
-But I’m happy still being able to referee a couple of matches per card with José Guzman’s Arena Gladiadores.”
+But I’m happy still being able to referee a couple of matches per card with José’s Arena Gladiadores.”

 I cringed when The Rayman spoke about the injury that almost ended his career and another gruesome accident involving his arm.

 “I was going to die once, and this is the truth.
 I was teaming with The Robin, or was it Chamaco Gomez?
 Anyways, my opponents double-teamed me and kicked me behind the back and below the waist.
 Then, while dazed on the mat, one came off the third rope and landed with his legs on my head.
-I went back to the locker room and was walking like I was drunk.
+I went back to the locker room and walked like I was drunk.
 I laid down on a bench for what seemed like a few seconds, but everybody had left except my partner when I came to.
 I asked him to get me a cab, but the driver didn’t want to let me in because he thought I was drunk!
 I felt like my head was swimming.

 “I was discharged on a Thursday and told my family that I would go to the arena to check the schedule.
 My family was incensed that I was even out of bed!
 When I got to the arena, they asked me what had happened and explained what I knew.
-After paying me, they told me I was scheduled for Sunday, just three days after I almost killed myself!
-So come Sunday around 1 pm, I couldn’t find my tights or boots, and I thought that I’d hit my head more seriously than I’d thought.
+After paying me, they told me I was scheduled for Sunday, just three days after I almost died!
+So come Sunday around 1 pm, I couldn’t find my tights or boots, and I thought I’d hit my head more seriously than I’d thought.
 But in reality, my family had hidden all my gear.